armno/blog/content/post/vercel/index.md

 The app is a one-page HTML with some JavaScript.
-It pulls the JSON data from an API endpoint and update the UI based on retrieved values.
+It pulls the JSON data from an API endpoint and update the UI based on the retrieved values.
 In this case, the number and page background color.

 {{< image
   src="images/app-screenshot.png"
   alt="screenshot of cmair.space"
   width="350"
-  caption="cmair.space screenshot on a classic iPhone 6" align-caption="left"
+  caption="cmair.space screenshot on a classic iPhone 6 frame" align-caption="left"
 >}}

 aqicn.org provides a free API.
 And like other APIs, it requires an API key to send along with the request.

-Since there is no secure way to keep an API key on the client side, I decided to put the app in [Express.js](https://expressjs.com/) (a node web framework).
-Keep my frontend app in `/public` directory and the backend part, which is actually just a API gateway to the actual API, in an Express route function `/api`.
-Host it on my DigitalOcean droplet.
+I built my own API on the server side to keep my there API key and forward the request to the actual API on aqicn.org.

 {{< image
   src="images/app-flow.svg"
   alt="data-flow"
   width="700"
 >}}

+I wanted to keep everything in the same place so
+I put both frontend and backend parts in [Express.js](https://expressjs.com/) (a node web framework).
+Host it on my DigitalOcean droplet.

 Automated deployment was setup kind of manually too.
 I used [`github-webhook-handler`](https://www.npmjs.com/package/github-webhook-handler)